golang-leipzig/golang-leipzig.github.io/content/posts/meetup-11-wrapup.md

 want to use it to train a number of ML model to perform model selection.

-And what happens, if an update is available and the whole process needs to be run again.
+And what happens, if an update is available and the whole process needs to be run again?
 Optimally with a tested model that is put into production in a canary deployment workflow?

 The [Kubeflow](https://www.kubeflow.org/) project is a cloud native machine